laurenkuehne/grfpChanges/index.md

 ### Sign and comment

-If you agree with the sentiment of this letter.
-Please sign and comment below about the importance of the GFRP and impacts of the current uncertainty.
+If you agree with the sentiment of this letter, please sign and consider leaving a comment about the importance of the GRFP and impacts of the current uncertainty on you.

 <!-- Bravenet Embedded Service Code -->
 <script src="https://apps.bravenet.com/go.js?service=guestbook;id=1;usernum=2876504612" type="text/javascript" charset="utf-8"></script>